Classical Baptist Press

 SCHOOL OF WORKERS

-According to Dr. Samuel Sangram Rai's evangelistic record through this The Gospel for Tribes and Nations campaign since 1995.
+As documented by Dr. Samuel Sangram Rai’s evangelistic efforts through the “The Gospel for Tribes and Nations” campaign since 1995, the organization has achieved remarkable progress in evangelism.